 For instance, if your injury resulted from your employer’s negligence in providing a reasonably safe workplace, you may be able to sue them instead.
 Similarly, if your employer acted with intent to cause you harm, you are eligible to file a lawsuit.

-The truth is, there’s no way to tell just how much your specific case is worth.
+There’s no way to tell how much the average worker’s compensation case is worth.
 However, a workers’ compensation lawyer in South Carolina can give you a more accurate assessment.
 How much your workers’ compensation case is worth generally depends on: